leclubme/leclubme.github.io/_drafts/2018-04-28-marketing-advisor.md

 enabling shoppers to quickly find and order what they need, while being confident that they get a great offer.
 We aim at combining the largest product selection with tools to make personalized choice hassle-free, safe and fast.

-We are a funded eCommerce startup that fully embraces remote work and puts people over processes.
+As a startup, we fully embrace remote work and puts people over processes.
 Our MVP is currently in a private beta.

-We are looking for a Marketing Advisor to help us plan monthly and weekly marketing activities.

 ### What you'll be doing 🚀

-The right person will have worked for a number of years in digital marketing and ran successful eCommerce campaigns for beauty, fashion or other female-oriented products and services.

-You will be working with our CEO and marketing team to create a monthly/weekly marketing activity plan, define and measure performance metrics.
-This is more of an advisory role - you will be involved in planning, provide feedback on execution.
-You will not necessarily be involved in day-to-day execution, unless you want to.
+You'll be helping
+You have a broad marketing toolkit, including SMM (organic and PPC), community building, sales funnels, marketing analytics.
+You know what shortcuts

 ### You’ll be a good fit if you 📊
 ------